zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/in_squito_RNAi/in_squito_RNAi.md

     d.
 Line the needles up to be used by the individual performing the injections.

-    **NOTE:** Typically needle filling will go much faster than mosquito injections, so be careful not to get too ahead of the person doing injections; dsRNA will evaporate from the needle if left sitting at room temperature for too long.**
+    **Note:** Typically needle filling will go much faster than mosquito injections, so be careful not to get too ahead of the person doing injections; dsRNA will evaporate from the needle if left sitting at room temperature for too long.**

 6. Inject a mosquito: